The Adventure of the Speckled Band

 "The Adventure of the Speckled Band" is one of 56 short Sherlock Holmes stories written by Sir Arthur Conan Doyle, the eighth story of twelve in the collection The Adventures of Sherlock Holmes.
 It was originally published in Strand Magazine in February 1892.

 "The Speckled Band" is a classic locked-room mystery that deals with the themes of parental greed, inheritance and freedom.
 Tinged with Gothic elements, it is considered by many to be one of Doyle's finest works, with the author himself calling it his best story.
 The story, alongside the rest of the Sherlock Holmes canon, has become a defining part of detective fiction.
-It has been adapted for television, film, theatre, radio, and a video game.
-It is also part of the exhibit at the Sherlock Holmes Museum.
+It has been adapted for television, film, theatre, radio and a video game.
+It is part of the exhibit at the Sherlock Holmes Museum.
 The theatrical adaptation was written and produced by Doyle himself, directed by and starring Lyn Harding as Grimesby Roylott.
-The role of Sherlock Holmes was played by H. A. Saintsbury.
+The role of Holmes was played by H. A. Saintsbury.
 Doyle famously clashed with Harding over several details of the script, but later reconciled with him after the universal success of the play.

-Plot summary
+Plot

-In April 1883 Sherlock Holmes and Dr. Watson rise early one morning to meet a young woman named Helen Stoner who fears that her stepfather, Dr. Grimesby Roylott, is threatening her life.
-Roylott is a doctor who practiced in Calcutta, India, and was married to Helen's late mother 30 years before when she was a wealthy widow living there.
-He is also the impoverished last survivor of what was once a extremly wealthy but violent, ill-tempered and amoral Anglo-Saxon aristocratic family of Surrey, and has already served a jail sentence for killing his Indian butler in a rage.
-After serving his jail sentence Roylott had moved to England and tried to reestablish his practice but gave it up after his wife was killed in a railroad accident eight years before.
-At his estate of Stoke Moran Roylott with a violent temper and great physical strength becomes the terror of the town in which he engages in brawls including throwing the local blacksmith into a stream.
+In April 1883, Sherlock Holmes and Dr Watson rise early one morning to meet a young woman named Helen Stoner, who is in great fear of her life.
+She explains that her mother married her stepfather, Dr. Grimesby Roylott, in British India when Helen and her twin sister Julia were two years old.
+Dr. Roylott is the impoverished sole survivor of a formerly wealthy but ill-tempered, violent, and amoral aristocratic Anglo-Saxon family in Surrey.
+He had served time in an Indian prison for killing his Indian butler in a rage.
+Afterwards, Roylott had moved to England and retired after Helen's mother was killed in a railway accident eight years prior.
+The sisters lived at the heavy mortgaged and debt ridden Roylott estate of Stoke Moran; Dr Roylott's violent temper and physical strength make him a terror in the local village.

-Helen's twin sister Julia died almost two years earlier, shortly before she was to be married.
-Helen had heard her sister's dying words, "The speckled band!" but could not decode their meaning.
-Helen herself is now engaged.
-She has begun to hear strange noises and observe strange activities around Stoke Moran, the impoverished and heavily mortgaged estate where she and her stepfather live.

-Dr. Roylott also keeps strange company at the estate.
-He is friendly with a band of Gypsies on the property, and he has a cheetah and a baboon as pets.
-For some time, he has been making changes to the house.
-Before Helen's sister's death, he had modifications made inside the house and is now having the outside wall repaired, forcing Helen to move into the room where her sister died.